In 2014, we created what we now call The Ultimate Social Media Roadmap (in 2014 it was called the 5 Cs of Social Media).

 - Easy to read

-Content should be one of the first things you address when planning your social media roadmap because your content is the hook that will draw in, and help grow your community.
+Content should be one of the first things you address when planning your social media roadmap because your content is the hook that will draw people in, and help deepen your connection with them.

-Without helpful content, your online audiences will likely be nonexistent, small, or uninterested in your business.
+Without helpful and emotionally-driven content, your online audiences will likely be nonexistent, small, or uninterested in your brand.

 The third C in our social media roadmap is conversation.
 And with a tagline stating, Think Conversation, Not Campaign™, you know this is part is our jam!